 Catchy Subject Line

 The first component in any newsletter is the subject line.
-It’s the short description for the receiver informing them what the email is about.
+It is the short description for the receiver informing them what the email is about.
 Every great email starts with a great subject line, and although it takes some creativity to come up with, it’s the best way to increase your open rates!
 Catch your audience’s attention and increase the likelihood they'll open your email.
 Here’s an article that explains more.

 If it’s the first newsletter you’re sending to new customers, you’ll want to properly introduce yourself.
 Your customers can come from all different places and may not know your story yet, so make sure you share it!
 Food is personal and it is becoming increasingly important in the food industry to display a high level of transparency.
 Your customers want to know what you do!
 Tell them why you’re special and why your products are better than the competition.
 Do you use sustainable growing and raising methods?
 Maybe you source your ingredients from other small-scale producers?
 Whatever your story, share it!

 As you are reaching out to new customers - odds are that they don’t know your full product list yet.
 By showing your customer base your full product list, you are increasing the chance that they will order from you again.
-A product list may be a bit long to add an entire product list, therefore adding a link to your online store or website is the way to go!
+It may be a bit long to add an entire product list, therefore adding a link to your online store or website is the way to go!
 The point is, don’t send your customers any info without also including a way for them to order your products.

 At the end of your newsletter, always be sure to put your social media handles.
 This helps increase following and is a great way to promote your other platforms.